-Hi, I’m Lana, an author and critic based in Tāmaki Makaurau Auckland.
+Hi, I’m Lana, an editor, critic and author based in Tāmaki Makaurau Auckland.
 Welcome to my website, please don’t hesitate to get in touch about enquiries or future projects.

 Lana Lopesi is an editor, critic and author of False Divides (2018).
-Lana is Co-Editor of Unofficial a journal on Moana art produced in Tāmaki Makaurau.
-Lana currently serves her community through Tautai where she works as Project Manager.
+Lana is Co-Editor of Unofficial a journal on Moana art produced in Tāmaki Makaurau, Aotearoa.
 Previously Lana was at The Pantograph Punch where she served as the Editor-in-Chief (2017–2019) after a term as the Visual Arts Editor.
 Before that, she was Founding Editor of #500words (2012–2017) and Editor of Design Assembly (2018).
-Lana’s writing has featured in a number of publications in print and online as well as in numerous artist and exhibition catalogues.
+Lana’s writing has featured in a number of magazines, journals and publications in print and online as well as in numerous artist and exhibition catalogues.

 She is also part of a global Indigenous Curatorium who first formed to curate the exhibition The Commute at the Institute of Modern Art, Brisbane (2018) with subsequent projects including Layover at Artspace Auckland (2019) followed by Transits and Returns at Vancouver Art Gallery (2019).

 Lana also served as a judge for the Best Writing by a NZ Māori or Pacific Islander category for the Art Association of Australia and New Zealand awards (2018) and the Illustrated Non-Fiction Award for the Ockham NZ Book Awards (2020).